enkidevs/curriculum/typescript/introduction/intro-typescript/hello-typescript.md

 Once you have the JavaScript code, you can run it wherever JavaScript can run (any Node.js or browser environment).

-To compile TypeScript to JavaScript and run the generated JavaScript as a single step, we can use the [ts-node package](https://www.npmjs.com/package/ts-node).
+To compile TypeScript to JavaScript and run the generated JavaScript as a single step, we can use the `ts-node` NPM package:

 ```sh
 # convert hello.ts from